 Lee: "Schedule 10, thin wall pipe.
 Just a little bit of corrosion, there's not much metal to eat away there, and that's why we're having problems in those newer systems and early failures because we're putting less steel into the system."

 This is the first video in a multiple part chapter of our video series on the Causes and Cures to the Top 7 Fire Protection Challenges.
 To watch prior editions from this series, with topics ranging from panel issues to accidental system discharges, view the index below for a complete list of all topics.
-For an additional opportunity to learn about fire protection, click the button below to learn about our seminar series.
+For an additional opportunity to learn about fire protection, visit our events page to learn about our seminar series.

 Problem 1: How to Operate Your Fire Panel